-- running water NOT a bowl or bucket of still water; it may be cold water - liquid soap and paper towels.
+running water - NOT a bowl or bucket of still

 Parking: Where will visitors park?
 Will you have an overflow car park?
 Will it flood?
 The field must be free of livestock for three weeks prior to use as a car park to avoid contamination with diseases.